railslove/cmxl/README.md

 # Cmxl - your friendly ruby MT940 parser

-At Railslove we build a lot of banking and payment applications and work on integrating applications with banks and banking functionality.
+At [Railslove](http://railslove.com) we build a lot of financial applications and work on integrating applications with banks and banking functionality.
-Our goal is to making it easy with what sometimes seems complicated.
+Our goal is to make simple solutions for what often looks complicated.

 Cmxl is a friendly and extendible MT940 bank statement file parser that helps your extracting data from the bank statement files.